PUTvision/RoboticsII-Jetbot/README.md

 # Robotics II - the Jetbot track follower
 ## Poznan University of Technology, Institute of Robotics and Machine Intelligence

+[Fork](https://github.com/Wojciechm-AdapptLimited/RoboticsII-Jetbot/) of the project repo of Łukasz Andryszewski and Wojciech Mączka.

 The project repository is a part of the [Robotics II](https://jug.dpieczynski.pl/lab-roboticsII/) subject which is a part of the Artificial Intelligence course.

 <p align="center">